 Titanic the one and only voyage

 Every April brings a spike of interest in the Titanic.
 The anniversary of its demise is April 15th.
-With a local Cork town, Queenstown or Cobh, being the last port of call on its maiden voyage, the topic is always of interest.
+With a local Cork town, Cobh, being the last port of call on its maiden voyage, the topic is always of interest.
 There is a fantastic museum in Cobh – The Titanic Experience.

 The sinking of the Titanic was one of the biggest tragedies in the twentieth centuries.
 Over a thousand lives were lost due to the inadequate numbers of lifeboats on board the ship when it collided with an iceberg.
 The one good thing to have come from the tragedy is the vast improvements that have been made in maritime safety measures.

 Fleet: one of three Olympic Class ocean liners

 Built by: Harland & Wolff

 Designed by: Naval Architect Thomas Andrews